RAF Annual Event

 Specific assessment criteria are outlined in the Guidelines.

-RAF Annual Events are assessed by an independent, external panel of artists and cultural workers from across the state, selected by Regional Arts WA.
+RAF Annual Events applications are assessed by an independent, external panel of artists and cultural workers from across the state, selected by Regional Arts WA.
 The Panel’s decisions are final.
 Members of the complete Panel pool are listed here.

 The Australian Government Minister for the Arts has the option to announce the Regional Arts Fund Community Grant recipients, after which Regional Arts WA staff notify all applicants.
 Notification of the outcome can take around three months after the Grant round closing date.
 Please be aware this is an indicative time frame only.